SathvikHegde/IdiotAI/README.md

 CHANNEL_ID=you channel id here
 ```

 Deploy this into two bots, then send `-start` in the channel.
-Now enjoy seeing then talk!
+Now enjoy seeing them talk!